Collecting from Microsoft Windows using WEC/WEF¶

 WEF can't access Windows security log by default.

-To enable forwarding of the Security log, add Network Service
+To enable forwarding of the Security log, add Network Service to WEF.

 Tip